Photon-HDF5/photon-hdf5/docs/new_measurement_specs.rst

 Defining new measurement types
 ==============================

-If you need to save a type of measurement not included in the list of currently supported measurement types, you need to define a new "measurement_specs", i.e. which info to put in the :ref:`measurement_specs group <measurement_specs_group>` in order to make the dataset self-contained.
+If you need to save a type of measurement not included in the current list supported measurement types, you may want to use a :doc:`"generic" measurement type <generic>` instead.

+If the "generic" type is for some reason unsuitable you may propose a new "specific" measurement type following the instruction in this page.

+A new "measurement_type" will define what kind of fields will be present in the :ref:`measurement_specs group <measurement_specs_group>` in order to make the dataset self-contained.

 What to put in measurement_specs
 --------------------------------

-First and foremost, a new measurement_specs needs to have a name, i.e. the name associated with the type of measurement to be saved.
+First, a new measurement_specs needs to have an official name.
 The name of the measurement-type is a string stored in `measurement_specs/measurement_type`.
 This string is used to differentiate between different measurement_specs.
 For example, names of already defined